Vaaranam Aayiram (soundtrack): Legacy

 The song "Mundhinam Paarthene" inspired a 2010 Indian film of the same name.
 Similarly, the Silambarasan-starrer Achcham Yenbadhu Madamaiyada directed by Menon himself was earlier titled Sattendru Maarudhu Vaanilai, adapted from one of the verses from the song "Nenjukkul Peidhidum", but was later renamed due to copyright issues.
 The title of the 2022 Indian film Anel Meley Pani Thuli was derived from the song of the same name.
+The lyric "Sattendru Maarudhu Vaanilai" from the song "Nenjukkul Peidhidum" inspired a film of the same name.